nadinekuo/TUD-CS4240-Deep-Learning/README.md

 in which $\zeta$ is randomly sampled from $\mathcal{N} (0, I)$.
 Backpropagation is perfectly possible again!

+Backpropagation relies on computing gradients of deterministic (i.e., non-random) operations.
+Therefore, we need a method that introduces the necessary randomness for sampling while preserving the differentiability of the operations involved.
+This is where the reparameterization trick comes in.

 This yields a latent space that is:
 - *Continuous*: two points close in latent space yield similar reproductions
 - *Complete*: all points in the latent space, at least close enough to the origin, yield meaningful reproductions